 The not-so-new era of remote work has accelerated the trend of employees using BYOD devices and unofficial communication applications to conduct business and drive sales.
 Unfortunately, ensuring compliance for these apps and devices is difficult for most organizations.

-This broad inquiry from the Commission’s enforcement staff was a check on how well companies were documenting and archiving work-related communications – from text messages to emails – from their employees, particularly those using personal computers, phones, and other devices.
+This broad inquiry from the SEC enforcement staff was a check on how well companies were documenting and archiving work-related communications – from text messages to emails – from their employees, particularly those using personal computers, phones, and other devices.

-This recent industry sweep has highlighted:
+This industry sweep has highlighted:

-- the SEC’s move to ramp up the recent regulatory enforcement actions of the Biden administration
+- The SEC’s move to ramp up the recent regulatory enforcement actions of the Biden administration.

-- the digital communication challenges that banks face in keeping track of staff missives and messages in this prevailing era of work-from-home set ups
+- The digital communication challenges that banks face in keeping track of staff missives and messages in this prevailing era of work-from-home set ups.

-SEC: “Be More Proactive”
+SEC Compliance: “Be More Proactive”

 “[This change] can help amplify the dynamism of our markets and increase access for investors.
 But at the same time it also creates new avenues for misconduct, and new responsibilities for compliance.”